 Sometimes several different tests are done, typically in a specific order, based on the results of the previous test.
 Each test further narrows the possibilities.
 If the right test is not done, doctors may not identify the cause of infection.

-Some samples sent for testing, such as sputum, stool, and swabs from the nose or throat, normally contain many types of bacteria that do not cause disease.
-Doctors distinguish between these bacteria and those that could cause the person's illness.
+Some samples sent for testing, such as sputum, stool, and mucus from the nose or throat, normally contain many types of bacteria that do not cause disease.
+Doctors need to distinguish between these bacteria and those that could cause the person's illness.

 Doctors sometimes can identify a microorganism simply by looking at it under a microscope.